School of Nursing

 Each student's application for admission will be evaluated based on a composite of the following recommended standards.

-- An undergraduate course in introductory statistics which includes descriptive and inferential statistics.
+- An undergraduate course in introductory statistics that includes descriptive and inferential statistics

 - Test Scores: MAT or GRE taken with five years of application submission

 - Miller Analogy Test (MAT): A score that ranks in the 45th percentile or higher for intended major

 - Taken prior to August 1, 2011 - combined aptitude scores of 1,000 (V.Q.) or higher

 - Taken after August 1, 2011 - a verbal reasoning score of 153 or higher; a quantitative reasoning score of 147 or higher; and, a minimum of 4.0 on the analytic writing sample